CTRLgh0st/CTRLgh0st.github.io/content/HackTheBox/Machines/Nocturnal.md

 [https://app.hackthebox.com/machines/Nocturnal](https://app.hackthebox.com/machines/Nocturnal)

 ## **Introduction :**
-This article explains in detail the process of exploiting Code Machine on HackTheBox.
+This article explains in detail the process of exploiting Nocturnal Machine on HackTheBox.
 By enumerating services on ports 80 and 22, we find a webpage for upload the files typr pdf, doc, docx, xls, xlsx, odt. which is vulnerable to **Insecure Direct Object References (IDOR)** in the **view.ph**.
 ## **Enumeration :**
 ### nmap `scan`: